GoogleChrome/developer.chrome.com/site/en/docs/3pcd-readiness/how-cookies-work/index.md

   - albertomedina
 ---

-## Cookies = state management
+## Cookies are for state management

-An HTTP Cookie is a mechanism for an origin server to send state information/state to a user agent and for the user agent to return the state information to the origin server.
+An HTTP cookie is a mechanism for an origin server to send state information/state to a user agent and for the user agent to return the state information to the origin server.
 This means that Web cookies serve as a state management mechanism for HTTP, enabling websites to maintain information and remember user preferences across multiple interactions.
 When a user visits a website, the server sends a small piece of data known as a cookie to the user's web browser.
 This cookie is stored on the user's device, allowing the website to access and update it during subsequent visits.

 ## Anatomy of a cookie